shoelace-style/shoelace/docs/getting-started/installation.md

 npm install @shoelace-style/shoelace
 ```

-Your `webpack.config.js` should look something like this.
+Your `webpack.config.js` should look something like what's shown below.
 Note how assets such as icons are copied from `node_modules` to `dist/icons` via the `CopyPlugin` utility.

 ```js
 const path = require('path');